“For you died, and your life is hidden with Christ in God. “

 No intruder, not even Satan himself, can separate us from God.

-The eternal security of the believer is a matter of our position in Christ before God.
-This is something that Christ did for us.
+Security is something that Christ did for us.
 It has nothing to do with what we do.
+The believer’s eternal security is a matter of our position in Christ before God.
 We cannot secure this position by the kind of life we live.
-The security rests in the death we died in Christ.
+This security rests in the death we died in Christ.
 Our eternal security before God is a matter of grace.
 Grace is what God gives, not what we do.

 We do not become a Christian by what we do but by what we become.
-We are not secure in God by what we do but by what we are.
-However, what we have become and what we are, impels us into a life that pleases God.
+We are not secure in God by what we do but through what we are.
+However, what we have become and are, compels us into a life that pleases God.